Which Number Is A Multiple Of 6 And 8

 Expanding the Concept: More Than Two Numbers

 The methods described above can be extended to find the LCM of more than two numbers.
-For prime factorization, you'd find the prime factorization of each number and then take the highest power of each prime factor present.
+Also, for prime factorization, you'd find the prime factorization of each number and then take the highest power of each prime factor present.
 The formula approach can also be adapted for multiple numbers, although it becomes more complex.

 Frequently Asked Questions (FAQ)